John Huston: 1952–1966: HUAC period

-The Bible: In the Beginning (1966)

 Producer Dino De Laurentis traveled to Ireland to ask Huston to direct The Bible: In the Beginning.
 Although De Laurentis had ambitions for a broader story, he realized that the subject could not be adequately covered and limited the story to less than the first half of the Book of Genesis.
 Huston enjoyed directing the film, as it gave him a chance to indulge his love of animals.
 Besides directing he also played the role of Noah and the voice of God.
 The Bible earned rentals of $15 million in North America, making it the second highest-grossing film of 1966.
 However, because of its bloated budget of $18 million (which made it the most expensive movie of Huston's career), 20th Century Fox ended up losing $1.5 million.

 Huston enjoyed describing details about the filming:

 Every morning before beginning work, I visited the animals.
 One of the elephants, Candy, loved to be scratched on the belly behind her foreleg.
 I'd scratch her and she would lean farther and farther toward me until there was some danger of her toppling over on me.
 One time I started to walk away from her, and she reached out and took my wrist with her trunk and pulled me back to her side.
 It was a command: "Don't stop!"
 I used it in the picture.
 Noah scratches the elephant's belly and walks away, and the elephant pulls him back to her time after time.

-Involvement with the Irish film industry
+1967–1969: Involvement with the Irish film industry

 While working on Casino Royale (1967), Huston took interest in the Irish film industry, which had historically struggled to attain domestic or international success.
 There were rumours that he would buy Ireland's premiere film location, Ardmore Studios in Bray, County Wicklow.
 In 1967, Huston gave Taoiseach Jack Lynch a tour of Ardmore and asked to form a committee to help foster a productive Irish film industry.
 Huston served on the resulting committee with Irish filmmakers and journalists.

 Lynch also ultimately agreed to offer tax breaks to foreign production companies if they shot on location in Ireland, and signed the Film Act of 1970.

 Huston was interviewed in Irish journalist Peter Lennon's Rocky Road to Dublin (1967), where he argued that it was more important for Irish filmmakers to make films in Ireland than for foreign production companies to make international films.

 In 1969, he shot Sinful Davey in Ireland using a mixed Irish and British cast.